Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Projectiles can now have customizable trajectories.
   - `Trajectory` should not be combined with original game's projectile trajectory logics (`Arcing`, `ROT`, `Vertical` or `Inviso`).
 Attempt to do so will result in the other logics being disabled and a warning being written to log file.
-  - Initial speed of the projectile is defined by `Trajectory.Speed`, which unlike `Speed` used by `ROT` > 0 projectiles is defined on projectile not weapon.
+  - The speed of the projectile is defined by `Trajectory.Speed`, which unlike `Speed` used by `ROT` > 0 projectiles is defined on projectile not weapon.
+    - In `Trajectory=Straight`, it refers to the whole distance speed of the projectile and it has no restrictions.
+    - In `Trajectory=Bombard`, it refers to the initial speed of the projectile and it has no restrictions.
+    - In `Trajectory=Disperse`, it refers to the maximum speed of the projectile and it cannot exceed 256. `Trajectory.Speed` will be fixed at 192 by setting `Trajectory.Disperse.UniqueCurve=true`.
+    - In `Trajectory=Engrave`, it refers to the engrave speed of the projectile and it cannot exceed 128.
+Recommend set as about 40.

   In `rulesmd.ini`:
 ```ini